-Over the last year, we have carefully reopened our doors and welcomed our communities back to our libraries.
-After a full year of closures, we began offering modified in-library services in April 2021, expanded services and hours in August 2021 and recently returned to 7-day-aweek service in most locations in March 2022 each of these corresponding with a rise in library visits.
+Over the last year, we have thoughtfully reopened our doors and welcomed our communities back into our libraries.
+After a full year of closures, we began offering modified inlibrary services in April 2021, expanded services and hours in August 2021 and recently returned to 7-day-a-week service in most locations in March 2022 -each of these corresponding with a rise in library visits.